 M.A.
 IN THEOLOGY CORE COURSE.
 An examination of the biblical writings in relation to the questions posed by critical inquiry.
-The course will include: a brief survey of the history of biblical interpretation; the more specific issues of authorship, date, sources, literary features, and redaction; the problem of the Bible as the Word of God in the words of humans; and the larger issues of authority, inspiration, actualization between religious life and mental health will be examined and contemporary approaches to counseling and therapy will be presented.
-Prerequisite: Familiarity with the basic vocabularies of theology and psychology.
-Psychology of Personality (PSY 4153) recommended.
+The course will include: a brief survey of the history of biblical interpretation; the more specific issues of authorship, date, sources, literary features, and redaction; the problem of the Bible as the Word of God in the words of humans; and the larger issues of authority, inspiration, actualization and canonization.
+This course will help students identify and evaluate their own presuppositions while developing tools and methods for proper biblical interpretation.